-Duration Temporary Geographic Level of Scale of Positive or Mitigation or No. SEA Objective Description of predicted effect Short term Medium term Long term Frequency or permanent significance Magnitude certainty significance negative other action required?
-Supporting comments / Proposed mitigat 1 To provide good quality and sustainable housing for all 9 dwellings are to be provided.
+Duration Temporary Community Carlo f Decitie Mitigation of or No. SEA Objective Description of predicted effect Short term Medium term Long term Frequency or permanent Geographic significance Magnitude Level of certainty Scale of significance Positive or negative n Supporting comments / Proposed mitigation 1 To provide good quality and sustainab housing for all ole 9 dwellings are to be provided.
 Minor positive effects predicted in the medium and long term. + + Ongoing Operation Local Medium High Minor Positive No 2 To conserve and enhance built and cultural heritage There is one GII listed building (Course House) c.466m SW, however impacts to its setting are not anticipated due to the distance from the site and the intervening infrastructure.
 Neutral effects are predicted.
-Neutral No 3 To conserve and enhance the character of the landscape The site is located partially within LLCA 5.1a and immediately adjacent to LLCA 5.1b - this is an 'Island' of landscape bounded by busy roads to the west and east (A27 Southampton Road, Segensworth Roundabout and Segensworth Road) and by the rear boundaries of housing along Titchfield Park Road to the south.
+Neutral No 3 To conserve and enhance the character of the landscape The site is located partially within LLCA 5.1a and immediately adjacent to LLCA 5.1b - this is an 'island' of landscape bounded by busy roads to the west and east (A27 Southampton Road, Segensworth Roundabout and Segensworth Road) and by the rear boundaries of housing along Titchfield Park Road to the south.
 On the eastern side of the valley, the landscape is characterised by narrow, linear gardens extending down the valley sides from the rear of residential properties, and small-scale pasture land, typically bounded by strong hedges with abundant mature tree cover and an enclosed character.
 The landscape in proximity to the site is less sensitive due to its lower intrinsic value and landscape quality and there is possibility of absorbing some built form within the framework of mature trees along road and field boundaries.
-Negligible negative effects are predicted. - Ongoing Construction & Operation Local Low Medium Negligible Negative Yes An LVIA should be carried out to assess an mitigate impacts to sensitive landscape features.
-In order to protect and enhance the charar and quality of landscape resources, views a visual amenity, site proposals should (refer LCA Part 2, LLCA 5.1): - Protect and extend the extensive cover o existing woodland, trees and other mature vegetation - Pay particular attention to protecting woodland/tree cover in locations with continuous dense 'screen' which maintain perceived separation between urban areas maintaining continuous, well-treed bounds along road corridors - Avoid the introduction of tall buildings or large structures - Reinforce tight settlement boundaries & I existing settlement densities and patterns - Protect and enhance existing GI assets and provide opportunities for expanding public access and connectivity within the area 4 To promote accessibility and encourage travel by sustainable means The site falls wholly or partly within 7 of the 12 key accessibility distances mapped by the Council.
+Negligible negative effects are predicted. - - Ongoing Construction & Operation Local Low Medium Negligible Negative Yes An LVIA should be carried out to assess and mitigate impacts to sensitive landscape features.
+In order to protect and enhance the character and quality of landscape resources, views and visual amenity, site proposals should (refer to LCA Part 2, LLCA 5.1): f Protect and extend the extensive cover of existing woodland, trees and other mature vegetation f Pay particular attention to protecting woodland/tree cover in locations with continuous dense 'screen' which maintain perceived separation between urban areas & to maintaining continuous, well-treed boundaries along road corridors f Avoid the introduction of tall buildings or large structures - Reinforce tight settlement boundaries & f ollow existing settlement densities and patterns - f rotect and enhance existing GI assets and provide opportunities for expanding public access and connectivity within the area 4 To promote accessibility and encourage travel by sustainable means The site falls wholly or partly within 7 of the 12 key accessibility distances mapped by the Council.
 The site is not particularly well located with respect to GPs (>1200m), secondary schools, train stations, town centres (>1600m) and bus stops (>400m).
 It is close to existing accessible green and play spaces, cafes, community and leisure facilities, local shops, local centres, play equipment, and primary schools Overall the site has good accessibility and there are opportunities for sustainable patterns of travel to develop, although its location close to the road network may encourage car use.
 Negligible positive effects are predicted in the longer term. + + Ongoing Operation Local Low Medium Negligible Positive Yes Sustainable transport measures should be maximised (e.g. onsite cycle facilities, strengthened links to public transport).
-A Plan would help to increase use of sustain modes and could focus on enhancing bus access to Swanwick station to reduce relia on the road network.
+A Trave Plan would help to increase use of sustainable modes and could focus on enhancing bus/cycle access to Swanwick station to reduce reliance on the road network.